BradenDKelly/MetropolisMonteCarlo/README.md

   5) add ability to do adsorption

   # Proof of concept
-  Here are some mediocre images to show it works :)
+  Here are some mediocre images from short runs to show it works :)
 ![](Ewald/SPCE_W_E_.png)

 ![](Ewald/spce_box.png)